Documentation Index

 Cube Store querying performance.

-Each production cluster is billed separately, and all production clusters can
+Each Dedicated deployment is billed separately, and all Dedicated deployments

-To switch your Cube Cloud deployment to production multi-cluster, navigate to
+To switch your deployment to Multi-cluster, navigate to

 Settings → General, select it under Type, and confirm

-To set the number of production clusters within your production multi-cluster
+To set the number of Dedicated deployments within your Multi-cluster

 deployment, navigate to Settings → Configuration and edit